An Alternative Explanation of the Subud Exercise in Psychological Terms

 shaped and directed by the socio-linguistic world of conceptualising things

-symbolically, and will thus form a block to your sense of that pre-linguistic
+symbolically, and will form a block to your sense of that pre-linguistic

 appreciation of life which continues to reside deep within you.